chrisgrieser/shimmering-obsidian/README.md

 I also designed some [themes for Alfred](https://github.com/chrisgrieser/alfred-themes) you can check out.

 ## Credits & Thanks
-- Big shout-out to @koala for developing the [metadata extractor plugin](https://github.com/kometenstaub/metadata-extractor), for which this workflow is right now the main client.
+- Big shout-out to [@kometenstaub](https://github.com/kometenstaub) for developing the [metadata extractor plugin](https://github.com/kometenstaub/metadata-extractor), for which this workflow is right now the main client.
 - Also thanks to [@Vinzent03](https://github.com/Vinzent03) for his invaluable [Advanced URI plugin](https://github.com/Vinzent03/obsidian-advanced-uri), which enables Alfred to control various aspects of Obsidian.
 - Main icon by [Jack Liu](https://www.reddit.com/user/jackliu1219).
 - <a href="https://www.flaticon.com/authors/freepik">Other icons created by Freepik - Flaticon</a>